This post contains affiliate links.

-I originally created this recipe for my Autumn Cleanse guide.
-It is one that always surprises people, so if you're on the fence about this salad give it a try!
+I originally created this recipe for my 21-Day Cleanse.
+It is one salad that always surprises people, so if you’re on the fence about salads loaded with toppings, I’m ready to change your mind.

 The Key to the Perfect Dressing